King County Farmers Share

 In addition, King Conservation District awarded KCFS additional funding to expand and extend the program through the end of 2021, and KCFS continued in 2022 with ARP Act funding through Public Health Seattle/King County.

-Now wrapping up its 5th year, KCFS supported 29 hunger relief agencies in partnering with over 40 small farms in 2023 with funding from King Conservation District.
+Now well into its 6th year, KCFS supports 30 hunger relief agencies in partnering with over 40 small farms with funding from King Conservation District.
+KCFS continues to foster mutually beneficial relationships between growers and hunger relief agencies, strengthening the King County food system.

 Interested in participating?